Last Updated on by

 Many people wind up staying in a hospital due to their cardiovascular disease.
 Whether you suffer a heart attack or need surgery, you could need inpatient care.
 Part A covers hospitalization for a heart condition, heart surgery, and stroke.
 Part A has a deductible and coinsurance costs that are your responsibility.

 Coverage includes prescriptions, equipment, tests, therapies, nursing care, the operating room, and a semi-private hospital room.
+Also, you may be eligible for Chronic Care Management, talk to your doctor about your options.

 Does Medicare Cover Outpatient Heart Procedures?